MARKETS 2023

 %

-The share of energy supplied by traders other than the reference traders rises this year, reaching a value of 90.7 % in 2022, compared to 89.0 % in the previous year.
+The share of energy supplied by traders other than the reference traders rose this year, reaching a value of 91.1 % in 2023, compared to 90.7 % in the previous year.
 The share is higher than in previous years.
-The increases in wholesale market prices and their direct relationship with the regulated tariff have caused many people to switch to the free market, which would explain the reduction in the share of purchases by the reference traders in favour of the free traders.
+The increases in wholesale market prices and their direct relationship with the regulated tariff have caused many people to switch to the free market in recent years, which would explain the reduction in the share of purchases by the reference traders in favour of the free traders.

 Evolution of purchases in PDBF from reference traders (COR) and other traders